cdclaxton/learning/Antlr/probability-distributions/readme.md

 rules to be overridden.

 The operator `|` is an extension of a Noisy OR to a Noisy Max.

+A variable on a line on its own prints the associated distribution.

 To build and run the above program: